Elicitation Techniques in Business Analysis

 by Tapera Mangezi

 Elicitation techniques used by business analysts; what is it and how is it used in business analysis?
 One of the most important skills a business analyst should have is the ability to perform requirements elicitation/analysis.
-Learn about the requirements gathering and elicitation techniques in business analysis and how the process can lead to the preparation of a detailed requirements document.
+Learn about requirements gathering and elicitation techniques in business analysis and how the process can lead to preparing a detailed requirements document.
 Some of the commonly used elicitation techniques are outlined below:

 Brainstorming

 Business analysts can use brainstorming, a group creativity technique, to generate ideas, identify the root causes of problems, as well as solve complex business problems.
 During requirements gathering, brainstorming can be used to get a variety of ideas from a group of people and to identify possible solutions to problems and may also be combined with voting to prioritize ideas.
-Brainstorming can also be used to make requirements clear and is one of the best ways to generate lots of ideas on a particular topic in a short period of time.
+Brainstorming can also be used to make requirements clear and is one of the best ways to generate lots of ideas on a particular topic quickly.

 Focus groups

-A focus group involves a gathering of stakeholders who represent the customer and can be used to collect information in a relatively short period of time.
+A focus group involves a gathering of stakeholders who represent the customer and can be used to collect information relatively quickly.
 In a focus group, multiple viewpoints can be shared and discussed with the assistance of a facilitator.
 The feedback gathered from a focus group can be used to identify or validate requirements.
-A focus group can also be used as a way of identifying the stakeholder’s attitudes and beliefs about the solution.
+A focus group can also be used to identify the stakeholders’ attitudes and beliefs about the solution.

 Prototypes

-Prototyping is a requirements gathering and elicitation technique that can be used to gather preliminary requirements for building an initial version of the solution referred to as a prototype or demo.
-The prototype can be shown to the stakeholders, who will review and give recommendations for improvement so as to meet business requirements.
-Prototypes are very effective, particularly where the solution, involves the implementation of new technology and can help stakeholders visualize what the final product will look like.
+Prototyping is a requirements gathering and elicitation technique that can be used to gather preliminary requirements for building an initial version of the solution, referred to as a prototype or demo.
+The prototype can be shown to the stakeholders, who will review it and give recommendations for improvement to meet business requirements.
+Prototypes are very effective, particularly where the solution involves implementing new technology, and can help stakeholders visualize what the final product will look like.

 Meetings

-One of the core competencies of a business analyst is the ability to conduct meetings with stakeholders to gather and validate their requirements.
-This normally involves meeting scheduling, setting the meeting agenda items, facilitating discussions, and documenting meeting minutes.
-Meetings are also commonly used as a platform for obtaining feedback from team members and taking corrective action where necessary.
+One of a business analyst’s core competencies is the ability to conduct meetings with stakeholders to gather and validate their requirements.
+This normally involves meeting scheduling, setting the agenda items, facilitating discussions, and documenting meeting minutes.
+Meetings are also commonly used to obtain feedback from team members and take corrective action where necessary.
 In an agile environment, daily standup meetings of 5 to 15 minutes duration are used to provide quick status updates.

 Interviews

-Interviews are one of the most effective ways of gathering information from the stakeholders and can be used to engage with stakeholders, identify, elicit, and document requirements.
+Interviews are one of the most effective ways of gathering information from stakeholders and can be used to engage with stakeholders and identify, elicit, and document requirements.
 Business analysts can use elicitation techniques, like either structured or unstructured interviews, depending on the situation.
 A structured interview uses preset questions, which are asked to stakeholders, and an unstructured interview uses spontaneous questions, which are not determined in advance.
-Interviews offer a business analyst an opportunity to establish rapport with the interviewee and get instant feedback.
-User stories are commonly used in Scrum projects for iterative requirements gathering and elicitation.
+Interviews allow a business analyst to establish rapport with the interviewee and get instant feedback.
+User stories are commonly used in Scrum projects to gather and elicit iterative requirements.

 Workshops

 Other great elicitation techniques are workshops.
-Facilitated workshops involve a group of individuals at once and can be a very effective way of gathering requirements and establishing collaboration between business analysts and stakeholders.
-During a requirements workshop, a facilitator will play a leading role by presenting the topics to be discussed as well as coming up with documentation.
-In information technology projects, Joint Application Development (JAD) sessions which are highly structured, facilitated workshops, can help bring together business analysts and key customer stakeholders to quickly come to an agreement on the requirements.
+Facilitated workshops involve a group of individuals at once and can effectively gather requirements and establish collaboration between business analysts and stakeholders.
+During a requirements workshop, a facilitator will lead by presenting the topics to be discussed and developing documentation.
+In information technology projects, Joint Application Development (JAD) sessions, which are highly structured, facilitated workshops, can help bring together business analysts and key customer stakeholders to agree on the requirements quickly.

 Document analysis